Skip To Content

 When a prospective new customer performs a search, the scores shown — as well as your ranked position in their search results — are based on a complex algorithm that includes their specified search criteria, such as geographic locations, trade, and industry.
 The scores you see in your Contractor Scorecard 2.0 are based on your your existing customers.

 Monitoring your scorecard and taking steps to keep your scores high will certainly help you do well in Provider Search.
-You can use filters in your Contractor Scorecard 2.0 to see generally how you are doing in your trades and locations, but not all the scores will be the same as what a specific prospective customer sees in search results.
+You can use filters and benchmarking in your Contractor Scorecard 2.0 to see generally how you are doing in your trades and locations, but not all the scores will be the same as what a specific prospective customer sees in search results.

 contact an expert